Promoting British Values

 The Rule of Law

-Pupils are taught from an early age the rules of the school.
-These are our School Rules, Playground Rules and Safety Rules.
+Pupils are taught from an early age the rules of the academy.
+These are our Academy Rules, Playground Rules and Safety Rules.
 Each class also discusses and sets its own rules that are clearly understood by all and seen to be necessary to ensure that every class member is able to learn in a safe and ordered environment.
 Pupils are taught the value and reasons behind rules and laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Service help reinforce this message.

 At Milton, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
-As a school we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
+As an academy we educate and provide boundaries for young pupils to make informed choices, through a safe environment and an empowering education.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our eSafety and PSHE lessons.

 Tolerance of those of Different Faiths and Beliefs

 At Milton we encourage tolerance of those who have different faiths and beliefs.
-Milton Primary enhances pupils understanding of different faiths and beliefs through religious education studies, assemblies and P.S.H.E. lessons.
+Milton Primary enhances pupils’ understanding of different faiths and beliefs through religious education studies, assemblies and P.S.H.E. lessons.

 At Milton Primary we actively challenge pupils, staff or parents expressing opinions contrary to fundamental British Values, including ‘extremist’ views.